ekimeel/tstorage/README.md

 ```

 Key benefits:
-- We can easily ignore all data outside of the partition time range when querying data points.
+- We can easily ignore all data outside the partition time range when querying data points.
 - Most read operations work fast because recent data get cached in heap.
 - When a partition gets full, we can persist the data from our in-memory database by sequentially writing just a handful of larger files.
 We avoid any write-amplification and serve SSDs and HDDs equally well.

+### Last Known Observation (LKO)
+The Last Known Observation is a memory allocation that holds the last know value for every metric during life of the storage.
+The LKO is ideal when you need frequently access to the most recent value and timestamp for every metric.
+The LKO is written during insertion into head memory partition and does create a small amount of additional overhead and memory usage.
+If you do not need frequent access to the last know value for every metric you can turn LKO off during instantiation of storage with the WithoutLkoStorage option.

 ### Memory partition
 The memory partition is writable and stores data points in heap.
 The head partition is always memory partition.
 Its next one is also memory partition to accept out-of-order data points.